Pulichinthala Project: History

 On 7 December 2013, the project was ready for a trial run, and it started impounding water in August 2014.
 It was fully completed in September 2018.
 The total cost of the project exceeded Rs.1850 crores.

 Project

-The irrigation facility is in the Pulichintala village, located in the Guntur district near the Krishna River.
+The irrigation facility is in the Pulichintala village, located in the Palnadu district near the Krishna River.
 It is between the Vykuntapuram barrage (near Amaravati) and the Nagarjuna Sagar dam.
 It has a 30 Tmcft live storage capacity to impound river floodwaters generated from the catchment area located downstream of Nagarjuna Sagar Tail Pond.
 The project reservoir provides a water supply to the downstream Prakasam Barrage that then can be sent out through the Pattiseema lift/Polavaram irrigation canal during monsoon months.